 Measurement spec sheets can be created based on standard sizing charts or according to custom body measurements.

 A garment cost sheet is made to calculate the cost of a piece of garment.
 The typical garment cost sheet includes the material cost, labor, and cost of processing.

 Each type of product has different specifications and therefore a different costing table.
 Each one has essential elements that you don’t want to miss.
 The number of details in the garment cost sheet always depends on the complexity of the garments.

-To calculate the final cost of the garment you will need to clearly specify each piece that goes into its production For example main fabric, lining, interfacing, trims, buttons, zippers, embellishments, appliques, etc. All of these details have to be included in the costing table.
-Quantities of each item must be listed, ideally in another column to make the visualization and calculation easier.
+To calculate the final cost of the garment, you must clearly specify each component that goes into its manufacture.
+Main fabric, lining, interfacing, trims, buttons, zippers, embellishments, appliques, and so on.
+The costing table must include all of these details.
+Quantities of each item must be listed, preferably in a separate column to facilitate visualization and calculation.

 There are parts that are commonly used for all products.
 Things like tags, labels, sewing thread, packaging materials will be a part of any costing table no matter what type of product you are creating.
 So be sure to add those too.

 Microsoft Excel has been the de facto tool to create tech packs for the fashion industry.
 It’s versatile, jam-packed with features, and based on something very familiar: spreadsheets.
 But this is the crux of the problem.